KARAN-D05/8Bit-Computer-rtl/README.md

 ```
 **Program Source:** [Matmul.hex](Computer/Programs/Matmul.hex)

+> This program demonstrates that non-trivial linear algebra can be implemented entirely in software using a minimal instruction set consisting of arithmetic, memory operations, conditional branching, and loops.

 ```
 A = [07(0x00) 09(0x01)]   B = [02(0x04) 03(0x05)]   A × B = [3B(0x10) 54(0x11)]
     [0B(0x02) 0D(0x03)]       [05(0x06) 07(0x07)]           [57(0x12) 7C(0x13)]